MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 Use the following table to identify how the same protection setting for a label can behave differently, depending on whether it's used by the Azure Information Protection client (general availability versions and current preview version), the current preview version of the Azure Information Protection unified labeling client, or by Office apps that have labeling built in (also known as "native Office labeling").

-If you are not sure how your protection settings are configured, view their settings in the **Protection** blade, in Azure portal.
+If you are not sure how your protection settings are configured, view their settings in the **Protection** blade, in the Azure portal.
 If you need help with this step, see [To configure a label for protection settings](configure-policy-protection.md#to-configure-a-label-for-protection-settings).

 Protection settings that behave the same way are not listed in the table, with the following exceptions:
 - When you use Office apps with built-in labeling, labels are not visible in File Explorer unless you also install the Azure Information Protection unified labeling client.